 Visitors enjoying a summer jazz concert in the Garden.

 The Garden plays host to arts, culture, and family events each spring, summer, and fall.
 Birthday parties, neighborhood gatherings, bridal showers, weddings, and film shoots are regularly scheduled in the Garden.
-In addition, monthly volunteer days are a great way to get involved with the Garden.
 See below for upcoming events, information on hosting your own event, pictures of past events in the Garden, and a recap of the many events and activities in the Garden in 2025.

 HOSTING A PARTY OR EVENT